 All About Animals Rescue is a 501(c)(3) nonprofit, founded in 2005, dedicated to ending pet homelessness, suffering and unnecessary euthanasia.
-We are the largest high quality, high volume, low-cost to no-cost spay and neuter, non-profit animal wellness center in Michigan with clinics in Warren, Detroit and Auburn Hills.
+We are the largest high quality, high volume, low-cost to no-cost spay and neuter, non-profit animal wellness organization in Michigan with clinics in Warren, Detroit and Auburn Hills.
 Our focus is on spay/neuter, TNR community cat management, pet wellness care and keeping pets in loving homes – all in the pursuit of No More Homeless Pets!

 - We provide free health screenings, low cost vaccines and preventative care; helping over 50,000 pets each year.

 - Our transport vans allow us to bring low-cost to no-cost spay/neuter and wellness care to under-served communities in Southeast Michigan.

 - We utilize a network of foster homes to give unwanted pets a safe place until their forever home is found.

-- We run the Spay Michigan hotline helping families all over Michigan find the low cost providers nearest them.
+- We run the Spay Michigan hotline helping families all over Michigan find the low cost spay/neuter providers nearest them.

 We are a no kill rescue.
 Maddie’s Fund website has excellent information on the No-Kill movement, what it really means and how to accomplish it.